ChuanMeng/RLT4Reranking/README.md

 # Ranked List Truncation for Re-ranking (RLT4Reranking)
-Supplementary materials for the paper titled "_Ranked List Truncation: From Retrieval to Re-ranking_".
+Supplementary materials for the paper titled "_Ranked List Truncation for Large Language Model-based Re-Ranking_".
 In this paper, we have reproduced a comprehensive ranked list truncation (RLT) methods, originally designed for optimizing retrieval, in a "retrieve-then-re-rank" setup; we have examined to what extent established findings on RLT for retrieval are generalizable to the ``retrieve-then-re-rank'' setup.
 Our **Lessons**:
 * Oracle surpasses all RLT methods in re-ranking effectiveness and incurs limited re-ranking costs, highlighting substantial room for improvement in predicting query-specific re-ranking depth in future.